The 2018 Michigan Student Symposium for Interdisciplinary Statistical Sciences

-MSSISS 2017 extended and enhanced the success of previous symposia.
-In 2017, an inaugural Thursday night event showcased a junior faculty keynote (Assistant Professor Eric Schwartz), speed oral and poster combo presentations, and undergraduate posters.
-We were also honored to have Professor Dimitris Bertsimas, the Boeing Professor of Operations Research at MIT challenge traditional thinking in our field and proposed the use of advanced computing and optimization as practable (practically tractable) solutions to modern challenges.
+MSSISS 2018 extended and enhanced the success of previous symposia.
+In 2018, an inaugural Monday night event showcased a junior faculty keynote (Assistant Professor Zhenke Wu), speed oral and poster combo presentations, and interdisciplinary posters.
+We were also honored to have Professor Xiao-Li Meng, the Professor in Statistics and Dean of the Graduate School of Arts and Sciences at Harvard University, Cambridge, as our keynote speaker.

 Best Oral Presentation: